HajimeKawahara/exojax/documents/tutorials/opacity.rst

-CO Cross Section using HITRAN
+Computing CO cross section using HITRAN
 ---------------------------------------

 This tutorial demonstrates how to compute the opacity of CO using HITRAN